bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/05-useEffect-fetch/README.md

 ## Hint(s)

-* You can refer to the React Docs on [Using the Effect Hook](https://reactjs.org/docs/hooks-effect.html).
+* You can refer to the React Docs on [Using the Effect Hook](https://reactjs.org/docs/hooks-effect.html), especially the [last part](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects) about running an effect only once.